JiaxingQiu/instruct_vlm_edit/README.md

 # Datasets

-Download the images from [here](somegoogledrive).

-To reproduce the preprocessing of raw aokvqa and fvqa datasets, follow the steps [here](data_raw/README.md).
+To download images and reproduce the preprocessing of raw aokvqa and fvqa datasets, follow the steps [here](data_raw/README.md).

 Benchmark dataset RationaleVQA (based on AOKVQA, FVQA datasets) can be downloaded from [HuggingFace](https://huggingface.co/datasets/JJoy333/RationaleVQA)